New Circuits

 Salkantay Trail & Inca Trail to Machu Picchu 7 days

-Travel Style Adventure, hike
+Adventure, hike

-Difficulty Challenging
+Challenging

-Group size Min 2 - Max 8
+Min 2 - Max 8

-Embark on an unforgettable journey with 69 Explorer Peru as we guide you through the iconic Salkantay Trail & Inca Trail to Machu Picchu, a trek that melds breathtaking natural beauty with rich historical tapestry.
+Embark on an unforgettable journey with 69 Explorer Peru as we guide you through the iconic Salkantay Trail & Inca Trail to Machu Picchu, a trek that melts breathtaking natural beauty with rich historical tapestry.
 This classic Salkantay trek to Machu Picchu spans seven days of hiking, immersing you in the heart of the Cusco region’s majestic landscapes and fascinating archaeological sites.

 Our adventure begins with a challenging yet rewarding ascent to the Salkantay Pass.
 At 4,630 meters (15,190 ft), the highest elevation of the trek, you’ll be greeted with awe-inspiring views that make every step worth it.
 We will then descend into lush cloud forests, bridging the gap between soaring peaks and verdant jungles.